 Areas of expertise

-Aerodynamics, Fluid dynamics, Fluid mechanics, Heat transfer, Thermal-fluid systems, Wind engineering, Turbulence, CFD modelling, Wind energy and wind turbines, Tidal turbines, HVACR, Building services, Jet flows, Impingement heat Transfer,
+Aerodynamics, Fluid dynamics, Fluid mechanics, Unsteady fluid/aerodynamics, Fixed wing UAV aerodynamics, Heat transfer, Thermal-fluid systems, Wind engineering, Building aerodynamics, Turbulence, CFD modelling, Wind energy and wind turbines, Tidal turbines, HVACR, Building services, Synthetic jets and Jet flows, Impingement heat Transfer,

 Selected publications and creative works (Research Outputs)